landlab/tutorials/README.md

 After downloading/cloning, navigate into your new directory (or to the directory containing your new download) from the command line in your terminal.

-Use the command ``$ ipython notebook`` to launch the IPython notebook viewer (it will open locally in your browser).
+Use the command ``$ jupyter notebook`` to launch Jupyter, the IPython notebook viewer (it will open locally in your browser).
 Then navigate to the ``.ipynb`` tutorial you want to run and click to open it.

 To run the code in the notebook, place your cursor in a code cell, hold down ``shift``, and press ``enter``.
 The order in which you run the cells matters.
 You can even experiment with typing your own code into the cell and running that.